cysouw/diathesis/text/c07_participle.md

 ### Participles with preverbs

-Word like *einverstanden* 'agreed' [@Next a] looks morphologically like a regular participle from a verb *einverstehen*.
-However, that verb does not exist [@Next b].
+Word like *einverstanden* 'agreed' [@next a] looks morphologically like a regular participle from a verb *einverstehen*.
+However, that verb does not exist [@next b].
 This appears to be a common phenomenon, and the participles listed here are only to be taken as examples.

 :::ex
 a.
 Ich bin einverstanden.